 4. Small Toys

 Finally, small toys and elements that are easy to swallow are a nightmare of every single parent out there, which is why you need to keep them out of the hand’s reach.
 Anything smaller than one inch in diameter can block the throat of a child.
 This is especially true if the object is oval, round or cylindrical.
 For children, even some of the most common foods may pose a certain amount of danger.
 Keep in mind that scouring your home for these items requires a lot of focus and the thoroughness of your effort directly affects the safety of your kid.
+Also, make yourself prepared for any situation that may occur.
+Having the right training makes a huge difference in cases of emergency.
+You can attend an online CPR course at your own pace, without disturbing your day-to-day obligations.

 What you need to remember is the fact that the amount of time that your child spends at home means that no risk is too low.
 Sure, you can’t protect them from absolutely everything that could harm them but there’s nothing to stop you from giving your best to provide them with the safest childhood experience possible.